 Admission to Hope Harbor is a unique, once-in-a-lifetime opportunity for teens to focus on themselves and their needs.
-With room for only six girls at a time, we know that the Lord hand-picks each girl and her family to receive what He has for them here.
+We know that the Lord hand-picks each teen and family to receive what He has for them here.
 A year may seem like a lot now, but it is just a moment.

 With all the pressures teens face today, it would be unfair to include the added pressure of outside peer influence.
 We have seen girls thrive best by putting those influences on hold to focus on what truly matters.

 In order to allow for our residents to get the most out of their time with us, they will not have romantic relationships or contact with friends until they are ready to transition home at program end.

 Both will be there when you are finished with the program, most likely.
 We are confident that the teens in our program are able to meet the challenge of living without social media, cell phones, boyfriends, best friends or even man's best friend.
 In fact, many of our residents find immense relief from the pressure and obligation that comes with these things, and discover they don't really miss them at all.